turnbasedgames/docs/docs/backend.md

 onRoomStart = () => BoardGameResult
 ```

-Runs when the room is first initialized (i.e. when a private room is created or a room is created for the matchmaking queue).
+Runs when the room is first initialized, as triggered by these actions:
+1. When a private room is created (player clicks *Create Private Room*)
+2. When a room is created for the matchmaking queue (player clicks *Play*)

 Must return the BoardGameResult [link].

 Use this function to initialize your board game state.
 [Tic Tac Toe Example]